garywill/linux-router/README.md

 - iproute2
 - dnsmasq
 - iptables

-Wifi hotspot:
+- WiFi hotspot dependencies
    - hostapd
    - iw
    - iwconfig (you only need this if 'iw' can not recognize your adapter)
    - haveged (optional)

 ## TODO

-- Option to randomize MAC
 - Explictly ban forwarding if not needed

 ## Donate